-6.5.
+6.7.
 Usage statistics of burned area information

 The use of burned area information in scientific publication over the past four decades was quantitatively analysed with a Web of Science (WoS) literature database query.
-The query searched for the terms "burned area" OR "burnt area" OR "area burned" OR "area burnt" OR "burn scar" in the topic field (i.e. title, abstract, author keywords and KeyWords Plus).
-Publications in all fields of research are included, except those relating to medical publications3.
+The query searched for the terms "burned area" OR "burnt area" OR "area burned" OR "area burnt" OR "burn scar\" in the topic field (i.e. title, abstract, author keywords and KeyWords Plus).
+Publications in all fields of research are included, except those relating to medical publications.

-2,685 scientific publications dealing with burned area information were published over 1980 to 2018.
-Before 1991, at most three articles were published per year.
-Since then, publication rate increased almost exponentially, reaching 240 articles by the year 2018; in parallel, also the number of publications citing these articles sharply increased to 3400 (Figure 1a).
+3,161 scientific publications dealing with burned area information were published between 1980 to 2020.
+Before 1991, at most two articles were published per year; it could be considered that the scientific publications of topics related to burned area started in the 90'.
+Since then, publication rate increased almost exponentially, reaching 246 articles by the year 2020, with a maximum of 276 in the year 2019; in parallel, also the number of publications citing these articles sharply increased to 4600 in 2020 (Figure 1).

-Before 2005, most of the publications related to burned area information from satellites mention AVHRR (Figure 1b).
+Before 2005, most of the publications related to burned area information from satellites mention AVHRR (Figure 2a).
 In the following years, most publications mention MODIS, followed by Landsat.
-Since 2015, publications related to burned area information from Sentinel has gained an increased importance.
+Since 2015, publications related to burned area information from Sentinel have gained an increased importance, and VIIRS publications are also increasing since 2017.